erdavenport/japaneseEel/README.md

 RADseq of Japanese Eels
 =======

-This repo contains all of the scripts and log files used to process the RADseq data for the japanese eel project led by Xiaoling Gong.
+This repo contains all of the scripts and log files used to process the RADseq data for the paper ["Lack of spatial and temporal genetic structure of Japanese eel (_Anguilla japonica_) populations"](https://link.springer.com/article/10.1007/s10592-019-01146-8), led by Xiaoling Gong.
+A [PDF](https://link.springer.com/article/10.1007/s10592-019-01146-8) of the article and the [raw data](https://doi.org/10.5061/dryad.4v286) are available.
 Note that all analyses start in the base directory.

 Overview